auroral-ui/hexo-theme-aurora-docs/docs/guide/README.md

 # Introduction

-ObsidiaNext is the next generation of [hexo-theme-obsidian](https://github.com/TriDiamond/hexo-theme-obsidian) and its UI and features have been completely rewritten.
+Aurora is the next generation of [hexo-theme-obsidian](https://github.com/TriDiamond/hexo-theme-obsidian) and its UI and features have been completely rewritten.

 ## Compare to Obsidian

-The main significant difference between Obsidian and ObsidiaNext, is that ObsidiaNext is base on Vue3, which means its performance and user interactions are much better than Obsidian.
+The main significant difference between Obsidian and Aurora, is that Aurora is base on Vue3, which means its performance and user interactions are much better than Obsidian.

 Obsidian uses vanilla JavaScript and JQuery to support most of the user interaction and blog features.
 Of course, I am not saying using vanilla JavaScript and JQuery cannot build a fast and high-quality blog application.
 It's just using Vue is much more enjoyable for the developer and even more for the readers or viewers.